-- Normative document 1: Standard for LEgal origin Timber (LET).
-This Standard typically focuses on compliance with legality of permits, on respecting of protected zones and species, limitations of tree dimensions and limitations of volumes per hectare, customary cutting rights and payment of taxes ("timber is not stolen from nature, people and government"). - Normative document 2: Standard for Sustainable Forest Management (SFM).
-This Standard focuses on full legal compliance, the authority responsible for the forest management, a systematic management system, the relevant aspects and achievements of the forest management ("socially acceptable, economically viable and ecologically responsible"). - Normative document 3: Standard for Chain-of-Custody (CoC).
-This Standard focuses on the assurance that the timber from certified forests remains traceable from its origin to the last point of sale, guaranteeing that no mixing with non-certified timber occurs. - Normative document 4: Standard for Certification Bodies (CB).
-This Standard focuses on the independence and competence of the certifying organisation. - Normative document 5: Standard for the validation of Certification Systems (CS).
+Normative document 1: Standard for LEgal origin Timber (LET).

+This Standard typically focuses on compliance with legality of permits, on respecting of protected zones and species, limitations of tree dimensions and limitations of volumes per hectare, customary cutting rights and payment of taxes ("timber is not stolen from nature, people and government").

+• Normative document 2: Standard for Sustainable Forest Management (SFM).

+This Standard focuses on full legal compliance, the authority responsible for the forest management, a systematic management system, the relevant aspects and achievements of the forest management ("socially acceptable, economically viable and ecologically responsible").

+• Normative document 3: Standard for Chain-of-Custody (CoC).

+This Standard focuses on the assurance that the timber from certified forests remains traceable from its origin to the last point of sale, guaranteeing that no mixing with non-certified timber occurs.

+• Normative document 4: Standard for Certification Bodies (CB).

+This Standard focuses on the independence and competence of the certifying organisation.

+• Normative document 5: Standard for the validation of Certification Systems (CS).

 This Standard focuses on the management authority of the CS, its working methods, standard development and approval, quality of the standard, complaints procedures, requirements for CB's and for group certification.

-The assessment and validation procedure is being implemented with a varying combination of normative documents, dependent on the object of validation.
+• The assessment and validation procedure is being implemented with a varying combination of normative documents, dependent on the object of validation.

-The following matrix presents an overview of the range of application of the Keurhout Protocol and specifies the combination of Standards applied for each of the four options.
+The following matrix presents an overview of the range of application of the Keurhout Protocol and specifies the combination of Standards applied for each option.

-Validation level \ type LEgal origin Timber Sustainable Forest Management Certificate Sub-protocol KH-LET Standards: LET, CoC, CB Sub-protocol KH-SFM Standards: LET, SFM, CoC, CB Certification System Sub-protocol KH-SYS-LET Standards: LET, CoC, CB, CS Sub-protocol KH-SYS-SFM Standards: LET, SFM, CoC, CB, CS
+Validation level / type LEgal origin Timber Sustainable Forest Management Certification System Sub-protocol KH-SYS-LET Standards: LET, CoC, CB, CS Sub-protocol KH-SYS-SFM Standards: LET, SFM, CoC, CB, CS

-Standards comprise principles, which are evaluated on the basis of criteria.
+Standards comprise principles, which are evaluate d on the basis of criteria.
 In turn the criteria are being assessed with the help of guidance information, which assists in assessing whether and to what extent a criterion is complied with.